booch/presentations/Laziness/slides.md

 ???

+- Could not find examples that aren't
+    - a Range
-- No examples that aren't a Range or finding the first _n_ things in file
+    - or finding the first _n_ things in file
-- ActiveRecord is lazy, in its own way!
+- I realized that ActiveRecord is lazy, in its own way!
     - Doesn't execute query until you ask for results
 - ActiveRel - uses "relational algebra" (via builder pattern) to build up query
     - `all` returns a new relation